Cybersecurity: the new source of competitive advantage for retailers

 Up to ten years ago before online retail really took off, retailers would use specific methods to drive value.
 They would create a safe environment for their customers when they were in the store; they would ensure that their customers’ financial transactions were protected (give them the correct change, protect their checks, etc.); and they would ensure that nobody stole their customers’ goods.
 Through different retail experiences, customers found the retailers they liked and trusted—and they stuck with them.

 Today, technology advancements drive increased convenience for customers.
 However, with this comes risk and an increased number of ways to intercept or interrupt commercial transactions.
 Cybersecurity and retail therefore are tightly entwined.
 Because the retail sector is very sensitive to customer trust, retailers can either thrive or go out of business, depending on whether they are trusted by their customer base.
-With loyalty card schemes, customers entrust companies even further with personal information and shopping habits that can be leveraged to gain insights into customer behavior.
+With loyalty card schemes, customers entrust companies even further with personal information and shopping habits that can be leveraged to gain insights into customer behaviour.
 This has increased value in terms of revenue and contribution of loyal customers for the companies.
 However, there is a flipside: companies must ensure that customer data is safe and not abuse its use.

 Having a great social media campaign and slashing prices no longer make the cut.
 With over three-fourths of customers favoring stores that ensure data privacy, cybersecurity is rapidly taking center stage as a critical determiner of customer loyalty in the retail sector.